Lowkey Media Viewer

 Lowkey Media Viewer reads a wide range of image, video, and audio formats natively.
 Comic book archives are extracted automatically and their contents load like a directory.

-• Images jpg, jpeg, png, gif, bmp, svg, jfif, pjpeg, pjp, webp
+• Images jpg, jpeg, png, gif, bmp, svg, jfif, pjpeg, pjp, webp, avif

 • Video mp4, mov, webm, mkv, m4v, ogg